amarshikhar/pm-triage/CONTEXT.md

 ## Non-negotiable claims discipline

-- A trained classifier is complete only for the narrow restriction pair; it is not a universal fault model.
+- A trained classifier is complete only for the narrow restriction pair; it is not a universal fault model.[The system has universal orchestration, not an unjustifiably universal model.
+Clear faults use physics rules, the trained classifier resolves the overlapping restriction pair for which sufficient grouped data exists, and unsupported domains abstain.
+With additional customer-labelled data, I would add independently validated machine-family specialists behind the same classification service.]
 - Eight real replay episodes do not establish production accuracy.
 - Existing Sonnet reports are historical.
 The current paid DeepSeek real replay is n=8: 87.5% raw top-1, 75% operational coverage, 100% selective accuracy